-Applicants may apply for more than one opportunity, but they are required to submit separate applications for each.
+Applicants may apply for more than 1 opportunity, but they are required to submit separate applications for each.

 Applicants must submit applications electronically through the eGrants web-based management system.

 Application review criteria, requirements, and other information about the online application process are available on the program website.